Stocks Climb but Remain on Track for Weekly Losses

 By Corrie Driebusch and Avantika Chilkoti

-U.S. stocks climbed for a second consecutive session Friday but remain on track for modest weekly declines as investors parse signs of slowing economic growth and brace for a possible recession.
+U.S. stocks climbed for a second consecutive session Friday but remain on track for modest weekly declines as investors continue to parse signs of slowing economic growth.

-Reassurances of extra stimulus from central bakers buoyed markets, which were rattled earlier this week after weak data out of Germany and China exacerbated fears of a global economic slowdown.
+Reassurances of extra stimulus from central bakers buoyed markets, which were rattled earlier this week after weak data out of Germany and China exacerbated fears of a potential recession.
+Concerns about weakening corporate earnings and uncertainty over the pace of the Federal Reserve's potential interest-rate cuts have added to the unease.

-Many investors have rushed to cut their exposure to riskier stocks and instead sought the relative safety of U.S. government bonds, which sent the yield on the 30-year Treasury note to a record low this week.
+Many investors have rushed to cut their exposure to riskier stocks and instead sought the relative safety of U.S. government bonds, sending the yield on the 30-year Treasury bond to a record low this week.

+The Dow Jones Industrial Average is on track to end the week down about 1.5%, despite Friday's rally of about 300 points, or 1.2%.
+The blue-chip index suffered its steepest loss of the year Wednesday following the disappointing overseas data and ominous signals from the bond market.

 Sentiment appeared to shift Thursday after retail sales data indicated American consumer spending had remained strong in the face of global headwinds, countering weakness in the manufacturing space.